Towards charged hadron polarizabilities from four-point functions in lattice QCD: Lattice measurement

-Charged pion electric polarizability in Eq.\eqref{eq:alpha_pion} is measured on the lattice by \beq \alpha^{\pi}_E={\alpha a \over \vec{q}_1^{\,2}} \int_{-\infty}^\infty d t \left[Q_{00}(\vec{q}_1,t) -Q^{elas}_{00}(\vec{q}_1,t) \right]. \eeq A few comments are in order.
-First, $\alpha^\pi_E$ has the physical unit of $a^3$ (fm$^3$) since $1/\vec{q}_1^{\,2}$ scales like $a^2$ and $Q_{00}$ and $t$ are dimensionless by definition.
-Second, the above discussion suggests that we expect exponential time fall-off in both $Q_{00}(\vec{q}_1,t)$ and $Q_{00}^{elas}(\vec{q}_1,t)$.
-The polarizability coefficient $\alpha^\pi_E$ is proportional to the difference in the areas under these two curves.
+Charged pion electric polarizability in Eq.\eqref{eq:alpha_pion} is measured on the lattice by \beq \alpha^{\pi}_E=\alpha \left\{\frac{\langl r^2\rangl}{3m_{\pi}}+{2 a \over \vec{q}_1^{\,2}} \int_{0}^\infty d t \left[Q_{00}(\vec{q}_1,t) -Q^{elas}_{00}(\vec{q}_1,t) \right]\right\}. \eeq A few comments are in order.
+First, this work corrects two formulas in Ref.~\cite{Wilcox:1996vx}: Eq.(17) and Eq.(81) here should replace Eq.(26) and Eq.(45) there, respectively.
+Second, the expression contains the electric charge radius squared $\langl r^2\rangl$ contribution which has to be added to the time integral.
+Fortunately, the four-point function $Q_{00}(\vec{q}_1,t) $ already contains information on the form factor in its elastic limit~\cite{Wilcox_1992,Andersen:1996qb}, \beq Q^{elas}_{00}(\vec{q}_1,t)\xrightarrow[t\gg 1]{} \big(1-{\langl r\rangl^2 \vec{q}_1^{\,2} \over 3}\big) e^{-a(E_\pi-m_\pi) t}. \eeq It is just a matter of performing a separate analysis on the same correlators at large time separation of the two currents to extract the charge radius.
+Third, $\alpha^\pi_E$ has the physical unit of $a^3$ (fm$^3$) since $1/\vec{q}_1^{\,2}$ scales like $a^2$, and $Q_{00}$ and $t$ are dimensionless by definition.
+Fourth, the contribution from the time integral to $\alpha^\pi_E$ is proportional to the difference in the areas under the two curves.
 It is this difference that determines the sign of $\alpha^\pi_E$.
-Third, on a finite lattice the time integrals do not really extend to $\pm\infty$, but are limited to the available time slices between the two insertions.
+On a finite lattice, the time integrals do not really extend to $\infty$ but are limited to the available time slices between the two insertions.
 In practice, one should check if the largest time separation is enough to establish the elastic limit.
-Fourth, Eq.\eqref{eq:alpha_pion_lat} can be regarded as the numerical derivative of the time integral with respect to $\vec{q}_1^{\,2}$, evaluated at $\vec{q}_1^{\,2}=0$, with error on the order of $\vec{q}_1^{\,2}$.
-So the smaller the momentum, the better the prediction.
-This is the reason the smallest non-zero momentum $\vec{q}_1$ on the lattice should be used.
+Fifth, Eq.\eqref{eq:alpha_pion_lat} can be regarded as the numerical derivative of the time integral with respect to $\vec{q}_1^{\,2}$, evaluated at $\vec{q}_1^{\,2}=0$, with error on the order of $\vec{q}_1^{\,2}$.
+So the smaller the momentum is, the better the prediction is.
+This is the reason the smallest nonzero momentum $\vec{q}_1$ on the lattice should be used.
 Equivalent directions for $\vec{q}_1$ can be used to improve the signal-to-noise ratio.
-Fifth, we emphasize the importance of working in momentum space to extract polarizabilities from four-point functions.
-In position space, once would deal with the quantity $R(t)=\sum_{\vec{r}} \vec{r}^{\,2} P_{\mu\nu} (\vec{r},t)$ which does not project to small momentum on the lattice~\cite{Wilcox_2002} and can lead to erroneous results.
+Sixth, we emphasize the importance of working in momentum space to extract polarizabilities from four-point functions.
+In position space, once would deal with the quantity $R(t)=\sum_{\vec{r}} \vec{r}^{\,2} P_{\mu\nu} (\vec{r},t)$ with $\vec{r}=\vec{x}_2-\vec{x}_1$, which does not project to small momentum on the lattice~\cite{Wilcox_2002} and can lead to erroneous results.